jundalisay/superb/content/en/research/indian/idea/chapter-02.md

 5. vyoma (ethereal)

+These are physical for the microcosm, but mental for the Macrocosm.

 Crudification (saiṋcara or saḿkrama) is:
 - the transformation or metamorphosis of the One into these layers<!-- factors -->.
 - a process of analysis.